thomazach/POCS-moxa-build/README.md

 PANOTPES Observatory Control Software for a telescope build using a moxa UC-8100 series arm processor.

 Designed to be a refactor and upgrade to https://github.com/panoptes/POCS.
-Main changes include a move away from server/docker based communication to read/write lock threading, explicit seperation of "non-core" threads for future compatibility, removal of virtual environments (conda) from production builds, and through documentation to support both users and developers.
+Main changes include a move away from server/docker based communication to read/write lock threading, explicit seperation of "non-core" threads for future compatibility, removal of virtual environments (conda) from production builds, and thorough documentation to support both users and developers.
 A more in depth outline of the initial plan can be found below:

 ![moxa-pocs-initial-outline](https://github.com/thomazach/POCS-moxa-build/assets/86134403/d4b77057-8be9-44f1-b0b5-29fd411166c0)
 Miro whiteboard for above screenshot can be found at: